MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Where-Object.md

 For example: `Get-Process | where -Property ProcessName -in -Value "Svchost", "TaskHost", "WsmProvHost"`

-If the value of the *Value* parameter is a single object, Windows PowerShell converts it to a collection of one object.
+If the value of the *Value* parameter is a single object, PowerShell converts it to a collection of one object.

-If the property value of an object is an array, Windows PowerShell uses reference equality to determine a match.
+If the property value of an object is an array, PowerShell uses reference equality to determine a match.
 `Where-Object` returns the object only if the value of the *Property* parameter and any value of *Value* are the same instance of an object.

 This parameter was introduced in Windows PowerShell 3.0.